-- 4.14 The qualifying bodies in Barrowby, Baston, Bourne, Carlton Scroop and Normanton, Castle Bytham, Claypole, Corby Glen, Pointon and Sempringham, Rippingale (formally Aveland), and Caythorpe and Frieston are currently leading on preparations of NDPs in their areas.
-The Council is supporting the Parish Councils in the preparation of their draft NDPs. - 4.15 The Council will support other neighbourhood plans which may come forward throughout the District.
+- 4.13 The qualifying bodies in Barrowby, Bourne, and Castle Bytham, are currently leading on preparations of Neighbourhood Development Plans (NDPs) in their areas.
+In addition to this, Baston, Carlton Scroop and Normanton, Pointon and Sempringham have designated NDP areas.
+The Council is supporting the Parish Councils in the preparation of their draft NDPs. - 4.14 The Council will support other NDPs which may come forward throughout the District.